Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Results

-As earlier discussed in Section~\ref{Intro}, there is a limitation of applying static heuristics such as the 85\% rule for ICU capacity planning.
-While this estimate achieves a target utilization near 85\%, it does so by assuming demand is stationary and evenly distributed over time.
-In practice, however, demand exhibits considerable day-to-day variation.
-As noted earlier, one of our NICU sites, Site 3, exceeded 100\% of planned capacity on over 16\% of days, even though the number of beds is determined using the conventional 85\% utilization rule.
-This steady-state heuristic, based on historical average demand, suggests that 27 beds would be sufficient to maintain 85\% average occupancy.
-However, our empirical analysis reveal that this capacity level fails to deal with the temporal surges in demand, which results in significant periods of overload.
-At the same time, we observe that this fixed-capacity setting also leads to considerable under-utilization.
-We observe that 18.01\% of days fell below 70\% occupancy.
-On these days, the average utilization shortfall is 11.31\%, with a standard deviation of 8.30\%.
+As discussed in Section~\ref{LitReview}, static heuristics such as the 85\% rule have limitations for ICU planning.
+Although this rule targets 85\% average utilization, it assumes stationary and evenly distributed demand over time.
+In practice, however, demand varies substantially day to day.
+At Site 3, which exhibits high variability in daily demand, occupancy exceeded 100\% of planned capacity on over 23\% of days, despite using the 85\% rule, which suggests 14 beds.
+Our empirical analyses reveal that this steady-state estimate fails to accommodate temporal surges, leading to frequent overload.
+At the same time, 31.68\% of days fell below 70\% occupancy, with an average shortfall of 18.48\% (with a standard deviation of 11.95\%), indicating significant under-utilization.

-In contrast, our least conservative proposed planning strategy, \( B_{0.05} \), identifies 34 beds as the appropriate capacity level for Site 3 (see Table~\ref{tab:bed_estimates_vs_actual}).
-This proposed strategy aims to limit the probability of overcapacity to 5\%.
-Under this threshold, average utilization drops to 67.58\%, but we notice that the site no longer exceeds 100\% occupancy on any day.
-These results illustrate the trade-off between maintaining high long-term utilization and ensuring protection against temporal overload.
-Reducing the risk of overload requires additional capacity, which in turn lowers average utilization.
+In contrast, the least conservative strategy, \( B_{0.05} \), identifies 20 beds for Site 3 (see Table~\ref{tab:bed_estimates_vs_actual}) and limits overcapacity risk to 5\%.
+Under this threshold, average utilization falls to 58.10\%, and exceedances above 100\% become rare.
+These results illustrate the trade-off between high long-term utilization and protection against temporal overload, as lower overload risk requires additional capacity and reduces average utilization.

+Therefore, although the 85\% rule may serve as a rule of thumb, our findings support cautions raised by Bain et al.\ \cite{bain2010myths} and Au et al.\ \cite{au2009predicting} that applying it without accounting for temporal variation can underestimate capacity needs.
+Increasing beds reduces overload frequency but lowers average utilization, which highlights the trade-off between efficiency and resilience.